 WordPress is the most popular content management system, it powers over 30% of all websites.
 As its expansion continues, hackers have taken note and now specifically target WordPress websites.
-Aside from mobile responsiveness, your website security is a key aspect to keep in mind.
+Aside from mobile responsiveness, keeping your WordPress site secure is a key aspect to keep in mind.
 Hacks and malware can cause serious damage to your business revenue and reputation.

 Google blacklists approximately 1,0000 websites daily for malware and an additional 5,0000 for phishing activities every week.
 You risk losing vital client information, passwords or distributing the malware to your users.
 Worse, you may end up paying ransomware to get your website back from the hackers.